kdoore/CS2335-Gitbook/state_controlled_number_game.md

 ![](/assets/Cs2335 - 4.png)

 ###Finite State Machine:
-The diagram below shows the FSM, with states colored to match the FSM and Flow-chart logic
+The diagram below shows the FSM, with states colored to match the FSM and Flow-chart logic.
+This may clarify the relationship between the 2 diagrams and how this impacts our code structure.

 ![](/assets/Cs2335 - 5.png)